Sort by

 3.2 Is it better to drink beer from a bottle or from a glass?

 It's best to drink beer from a beer glass.
-The beer glass is designed to allow the drinker to more easily discover the full range of flavors contained in the beer.
-The shape of the bottle, however, doesn't allow the beer's notes to be fully expressed.
+A beer glass is designed to allow the drinker to more easily discover the full range of aromas in the beer.
+The shape of a bottle, on the other hand, doesn't allow for the full appreciation of the beer's flavors.

 3.2 What is the best glass for drinking beer?

 The best glass for drinking beer is the tulip glass.
-Its curved shape and high neck allow the beer's aromas to oxygenate and develop naturally, then are directed into the drinker's nose, allowing them to perceive the full range of aromas.
+Indeed, thanks to its rounded shape and high neck, the aromas of the beer are oxygenated and develop naturally, then directed to the drinker's nose to allow them to perceive the full aromatic range.

 3.2 What are the different names for beer glasses?

-There are 12 different beer glasses: the pint, the pilsner, the weizen, the Belgian glass, the mug, the rye, the blond, the ale, the snifter, the IPA, the beer mug, and the lager glass.
-Each of these glasses has a shape designed to enhance a specific type of beer.
+There are 12 different beer glasses: the pint glass, the pilsner glass, the weizen glass, the Belgian glass, the mug, the rye glass, the blond glass, the ale glass, the snifter glass, the IPA glass, the beer stein, and the lager glass.
+Each of these glasses has a shape designed to enhance a particular type of beer.

 3.2 What do you call 33cl of beer?

-33 cl of beer can be called a half pint.
-In a brewery, a half pint corresponds to approximately 25 cl of beer, which is technically incorrect, but the expression "order a half pint" has become established over time.
+We can call 33 cl of beer: a half.
+In a brasserie, a half corresponds to about 25 cl of beer, which is technically incorrect, but the expression "order a half" has become established over time.

 Discover our news in preview